OfficeDev/Office-Add-in-ASPNET-SSO/README.md

 6. Press F5.
 7. In the Office application, on the **Home** ribbon, select the **Show Add-in** in the **SSO ASP.NET** group to open the task pane add-in.
-8. Click the **Get My Files from OneDrive** button.
+8. Click the **Get OneDrive File Names** button.
 If you are logged into Office with either a Work or School (Office 365) account or Microsoft Account, and SSO is working as expected, the first 10 file and folder names in your OneDrive for Business are displayed on the task pane.
 If you are not logged in, or you are in a scenario that does not support SSO, or SSO is not working for any reason, you will be prompted to log in.
 After you log in, the file and folder names appear.

 ## Security note